 Management salaries and fees consist of salary to the Chief Operating Officer, the Chief Executive Officer and Chief Financial Officer and the VP of Explorations.
-The management salaries and fees for the period ended July 31, 2018 were lower due to the change to the CFO salary on an hourly basis rather than a monthly salary amount.
+For the 3 months ended January 31, 2019, management salaries and fees decreased due to no fees accrued to the Chief Executive Officer.